dcslagel/las-util-django/README.md

 http://www.cwls.org/las/

 `LAS-Util-Django` current functionality:
-- Upload a LAS file that includes only the VERSION section
+- Upload a LAS file that includes only the VERSION and WELL sections
-- Parse the VERSION section and save it to the database
+- Parse the VERSION and WELL sections
 - Store the parsed data in a SQLite database.
 - Display a list of processed files with links to their details
 - Display detailed data in a table format